communicaworld/statamic-test/README.md

 ## Existing Sites & Starter Kits

 You can start with an existing website or starter kit.
-Load the files for into the `dist` folder.
+Load your website or starter kit files into the `dist` folder.
 Ensure the .env.example file exists.
-The provisioning script will detect the starter kit and install Statamic and your other composer dependencies.
+The provisioning script will detect the starter kit and install Statamic along with your other composer dependencies.

 ## Vagrant Up